 - Whispering Canyon (dinner) at Wilderness Lodge

 Those using the online reservation system will have a one hour advantage over those calling when making hard-to-get reservations.
 Online reservations rollover to the current day beginning at 6:00 a.m.
 EST each day.
-It does appear that this may be the new best way to get hard-to-come-by reservations.
+It does appear that this may be the best way to get hard-to-come-by reservations.
+Make sure your resort reservation is already linked to your account before you start trying to make ADRs to save time and frustration.

 Dining with a large group at Walt Disney World can be challenging if it’s important that everyone sit together.
 A few restaurants such as ‘Ohana at the Polynesian Resort and Boma at the Animal Kingdom Lodge can easily accommodate large groups.
-Disney’s dinner shows, the Spirit of Aloha, Hoop De Doo Musical Revue and the Mickey’s Backyard BBQ, are also great dining choices for a group.
+Disney’s dinner show, Hoop De Doo Musical Revue is also great dining choices for a group.

 Groups of 8 people or more who want to ensure that they sit together can make ADRs by calling 407-WDW-Dine and requesting transfer to “Group Dining”.
 A group coordinator will help to make reservations so that your entire group can sit together.
 Special rules apply to Advance Group Dining Reservations and include guaranteeing reservations with a credit card.
 A 24-hour advance cancellation policy will also apply that charges your card a penalty of $10 per person for no-shows.
 All group dining reservations will have an automatic 18% gratuity applied to the restaurant bill.